numba/numba/docs/src/index.rst

 For targeting the GPU, NumbaPro can either do the work automatically, doing its best to optimize the code for the GPU architecture.
-Alternatively, CUDA-based API is provided for writing CUDA code specifically in Python for ultimate control of the hardware (with thread and block identities).
+Alternatively, CUDA-based API is provided for writing `CUDA <http://www.nvidia.com/object/cuda_home_new.html>`_ code specifically in Python for ultimate control of the hardware (with thread and block identities).

 Getting Started
 ---------------

 Let's start with a simple function to add together all the pairwise values in two NumPy arrays.
-Asking NumbaPro to compile this python function to vectorized machine code for execution on the CPU is as simple as adding a single line of code (invoked via a decorator on the function)::
+Asking NumbaPro to compile this Python function to vectorized machine code for execution on the CPU is as simple as adding a single line of code (invoked via a decorator on the function)::